 This tip I share with you after a good mum friend of mine (who was also trying to start a business from home) shared it with me.
 When her partner continued to comment on the house, and every time she left him for a couple of hours to manage things, it was so much more chaotic, and he did not perceive what he was doing at all.
 She was tired of the niggly comments and arguments.

 So she left for the weekend.
 Left him with 13 month old and 3yro and a well detailed list.
 She came home to him, exhausted and passed out on the couch and the kids running freely.
 The list had a fair dint in it.
 He had tried hard….

 She hid her smugness and instead praised him on his efforts as he expressed his awe in how she juggled this from day to day.
 And to be fair, she does juggle all of this from day to day, but if you need to resort to this, you might as well help them see your more ‘juggly of days’.
 Their communication was open again as his eyes were opened to reality.
 Shortly after they interviewed and welcomed their first Demi’pair into their home.

 You see, you do not need to argue about it.
 Or nag.
 It does us all good to walk a day or two in another's shoes.
 To really appreciate where they are coming from.
 And if you all stay calm, and think about your words and actions in the process, communication can reopen that will help you explore what might help your family with the daily juggle.

-It is up to you to NOT let it all be your responsibility!
+It is important that you DO NOT let everything be your responsibility!

 Seriously, it is up to you to sit in with yourself, and consider which of these ideas you might able to adopt.
 You may be influenced by your proximity of ‘village’, or your budget, or hardest of all….your pride to ask for and accept help of any capacity.
 But you deserve it.